Jump to:

 When shopping for a budget gaming monitor, one of the most crucial decisions you’ll face is balancing resolution against performance.
 This trade-off directly impacts both visual quality and gameplay smoothness.
 Here are your main resolution options:

 From my personal experience, 1440p is the best value proposition for most gamers, offering noticeably improved visuals over 1080p without the steep hardware requirements and price increase of 4K.
-If you’re primarily playing competitive games where frame rates matter most, 1080p remains the best option to make the most out of your hardware.

 2. Refresh Rate & Response Time